the-turing-way/the-turing-way/book/website/community-handbook/accessibility/accessibility-comms-platforms.md

 ## Access and inclusion-related support we provide on communication platforms

-We aim to provide the following support and normalise the following practices within our community by doing the following places:
+We aim to provide the following support and normalise the following practices within our community:

 - **Adding alt text to images**: We use alt text or "alternative text" to describe images, diagrams, or other visuals within _The Turing Way_.
 To learn more about how to write and use alt text for your work, please use this {ref}`guidance<accessibility-alt-text>`.
 - **Limit embedded links and provide alternatives for accessing information**: On many platforms, embedded links may not be accessible by screen readers, or may increase cognitive overload.
 If you are inserting a link into a message, limit the number of embedded links within a message.
 On Slac, avoid embedding links within replies to messages when possible, as links posted within threads are not readable for screen readers.